Microblading Phoenix, AZ - Permanent Makeup & Cosmetic Eyebrow Tattooing

 There are a variety of permanent eyeliner styles available such as thick, thin, with or without a wing, smudgy and Smokey, or just a simple liner.

 Eyeliner can be created to be completely natural looking or dramatic, and everything in between.
 Every eyeliner is as individual as you are.
-We design your liner to compliment your eye shape and the look you want.
-Upper and lower, Upper or lower only, soft natural lash enhancements a thin line, a medium line or a bold thick liner with color choices including black, brown, green plum, blue grey and other custom colors.
+We design your eyeliner to compliment your eye shape and the look you want.
+Upper and lower, Upper or lower only, soft natural lash enhancements a thin line, a medium line or a bold thick liner with pigment color choices including black, brown, green plum, blue grey and other custom colors.